 Additionally, pilgrimage to Mecca (‘hajj’) is not uncommon amongst Omanis.
 Northern Oman is not home to holy sites for Islam, although this does not apply for Dhofar.
 In this region, veneration of tombs of holy men is still common, although this goes against certain Islamic beliefs.
-After all, the prevalent Islamic school in Oman is Ibadi, which dictates austerity and sobriety.
+After all, we mentioned above that the prevalent Islamic school in Oman is Ibadi, which dictates austerity and sobriety.

-That being said, Omani funerals can be very grand and resemble a feast.
+That being said though, Omani funerals can be very grand and resemble a feast.
 There is even a government subsidy, which covers however only the very basic expenses.
 However, Quran’s approach to funerals preaches communal prayer, somber grief for three days but also speaks of a blessed afterlife.
 After all, according to Islam it is God that decides when a person dies, and Islam itself means “total submission to God”.
-Although these lavish funerals seem to be at odds with Islamic teachings, they pale in front of the Mu Ghayeb.
+Although these lavish funerals seem to be at odds with Islamic teachings, they pale in front of the Mu Ghayeb tradition.

-The Mu Ghayeb comes after a sudden death according to death traditions in Oman.
+The Mu Ghayeb follows a sudden death according to death traditions in Oman.
 Mu Ghayeb actually means that the deceased has not actually passed away, but rather disappeared.
 Instead of being dead, a magician has stolen the deceased by casting a spell on that person.

 This magician has obtained their magic by performing an atrocity like eating his offspring.
 After this magician casts his spell, the target suddenly dies – or so it seems!
 In reality, though the victim is still alive.
 However, since the family is not aware of that, they perform all the usual Islamic funeral rites.
 These include washing and engulfing the body, praying, and then burying their relatives.